nuttapongchim1995/morsechim/README.md

 - 🖥️ Proficient in Computer Vision
 - 💻 Expertise in Programming Languages: Python, C++, Matlab
 - 🌐 Skilled in Web Development
-- 📱 Adept in Mobile Application Development
+- 📱 Skilled in Mobile Application Development
 - ⚡️ Knowledgeable in Electronics

 ## Areas of Interest